zouyajing/FLVIS/README.md

 rosrun flvis play_bag_from_ipad ~/corridor_ss//corridor_ss/  (publish RGB-D image messages using ipad+ss dataset)

 ```
-In the second terminal, enter 'q', and the loop closing thread will run save_callback function to perform point cloud reconstrcution.
+2.d Save the reconstructed model using `pcl`.
+Open the third terminal, and enter 'rosservice call /save_map'.
+The loop closing thread will run saveMapCallback function to perform pcl reconstrcution.

-Open another terminal, and enter 'rosservice call /save_map'.
-The thread will run saveMapCallback function to perform TSDF reconstrcution.
+2.e Save the reconstructed model using `open3d`.
+In the second terminal, enter 'q', and the loop closing thread will run save_callback function to perform TSDF reconstrcution.

-The reconstruction demo is
+2.f The reconstruction demo is

 ![here](https://github.com/zouyajing/PhD_document_for_navlab/blob/main/imgs/FLVIS_mapping.png)